BunlongCHEA/.NET_FTPDownloadBookFrom_Gutenberg/README.md

 ![3.png : Gutenberg website with index download file](https://github.com/BunlongCHEA/.NET_FTPDownloadBookFrom_Gutenberg/blob/master/Img_README/3.png)

-3. Mouse double click on Book you want to read and download
+## Step 2: Mouse Double Click On Book
+You can double click on any book that already add to the list for view first:

 ![4.png : DOUBLE Mouse click to view book file](https://github.com/BunlongCHEA/.NET_FTPDownloadBookFrom_Gutenberg/blob/master/Img_README/4.png)
+## Step 3: Download Book As PDF
-4. Click on button download and choose local directory for save as PDF book
+Click on button download and choose local directory for save as PDF book:

 ![5.png : Download book as PDF file](https://github.com/BunlongCHEA/.NET_FTPDownloadBookFrom_Gutenberg/blob/master/Img_README/5.png)

+This is the end of the Mini-Project, Thank you for reading...